ydanyluck/digital-legos/README.md

+## Digial Legos: Playing with Javascript Libraries for Creative Purposes

 I worked on three wee example from the p5.js library.
 For each, I took code and entered it into the editor provided, manipulated it and added to it.

 1. Creating an abstract canvas : using shapes, background colors, outlines ("strokes"), inside colors ("fill").